Multimedia Animator Education Requirements

 Animators must be able to think creatively to develop original ideas and make their ideas come to life.
 They need to be able to work as part of a team and respond well to criticism and feedback.

 The most common degree held by multimedia animators is 3D Animation.
-15 percent of multimedia animators had a degree in 3d animation before becoming multimedia animators.
-That is over 85 times the average across all careers.
-Commercial Art And Graphic Design graduates are the second most common among multimedia animators, representing 6 percent of multimedia animators in the Sokanu user base, which is 21.4 times the average.
+14 percent of multimedia animators had a degree in 3d animation before becoming multimedia animators.
+That is over 74 times the average across all careers.
+Fine Arts graduates are the second most common among multimedia animators, representing 6 percent of multimedia animators in the Sokanu user base, which is 5.2 times the average.

 This table shows which degrees people earn before becoming a Multimedia Animator, compared to how often those degrees are obtained by people who earn at least one post secondary degree.